10 Must-Know Things About Safe Winter Driving in Norway (2025)

 By measuring seconds, not just winging an assessment of actual distance, you will make sure that the distance is significantly longer at 80 km/hour than at 50 km/hour.

-Check that you are keeping your distance by noting a point on the road as the car in front of you is passing it.
+Check that you are keeping your distance by noting a point on the road as the car in front of you passes it.
 Then count slowly, one thousand – two thousand – three thousand – which is about three seconds, and you should not pass the same point until you have finished counting.

 The more slippery the road is, the more distance you need to safely reduce your speed slowly and stay in control of your car without spinning or sliding if you need to maneuver away from an obstacle or a situation.